foglamp/foglamp-south-coap/README.md

 $ ./make_deb x86
 The package root directory is         : /home/foglamp/foglamp-south-coap The FogLAMP south coap version is     : 1.0.0
-The Package will be built in          : /home/foglamp/foglamp-south-coap/packages/Debian/build The architecture is set as            : x86_64
+The package will be built in          : /home/foglamp/foglamp-south-coap/packages/Debian/build The architecture is set as            : x86_64
 The package name is                   : foglamp-south-coap-1.0.0-x86_64